mumanchu/AS7331UVSensor/README.md

 ## Joke of the Week

-Matt's Tip #325: Never test a MuUV meter below sea level. \
+Matt's Tip #325: Never test a muUV meter below sea level. \
 _<unless it has IP68 or IP69 certification - ed>_

 https://iec.ch/ip-ratings